(or in this case lack of layers)

 So limit the layers and stay mobile.
 Easy to do now with modern clothing.

 I am using a R1 Hoody inner layer.
 MEC makes R1 tops and bottoms for something like $60 retail.
 Or you can buy Patagonia's for $150.
 Same exact material and in several ways the MEC clothing is better designed imo.
 Now there is a easy decision for price point.
 Buy I do like the detailing offered by the R1.
 I want to be comfortable and the R1s details like a long cut, easily tucked in and off the face zipper make a difference to me.
 Not a $100 difference mind you as I'll find the R1 on sale before paying retail.

-Yep, just the R1 and nothing between it and my skin.
+Yes, just the R1 and nothing between it and my skin.
 Although my lowers are actually Costco longs...almost expedition weight but some brand name called "Paradox".
 The R1 seems to be just a bit much on my legs and I lose some mobility compared to the Paradox lowers which seem to slide in the outer shell pants I am using easier.
 Last winter in the Alps on the-20C days I would use two layers of the Paradox longs and lwt soft shell pant.
 So the system isn't perfect.
 I'd also add a Merino wool hoody from Sherpa Adventure Gear under my R1 on the really cold days.
 But even when adding layers for more warmth in the Alps I know the material I was using would breath.

 In the past I have used the Eddie Bauer Front Point jacket..it is a combo hard shell and soft shell .
 Very water resistant (my top was dry in a soaking waterfall that went straight through my pants and filled my boots to the brim) and very breathable.
 I am highly impressed with the details of this garment and the combo of materials used.
 A surprising and almost immediate favorite for cold technical climbing.
-But there are other lwt shells that will fit this catagory.
+And now discontinued.

 Arcteryx Atom Lt Hoody....lightly insulated shell with stretch vented sides and under the arms.
 Again a surprise, water resistant as well but not tested to any extreme yet.
 Very warm for its weight and thickness but useful in the right temps (cold) for hard climbing because the stretch side panels and insulated body breath so well.